Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Introduction

-Popular safety training approaches like DPO and RLHF do not eliminate unwanted capabilities, but rather teach the model to stop using them \cite{lee_mechanistic_2024}.
-These concealed capabilities can be resurfaced by jailbreak attacks \citep{zou_universal_2023} or even completely accidentally \citep{qi_fine-tuning_2023}.
-Even methods designed specifically for unlearning can be easily reversed \citep{lucki_adversarial_2025,lynch_eight_2024,deeb_unlearning_2024}.
+Popular safety training approaches (RLHF, DPO) do not eliminate unwanted capabilities, but rather teach the models to stop using them \citep{lee_mechanistic_2024}.
+These concealed capabilities can be resurfaced via jailbreak attacks \citep{zou_universal_2023} or even accidentally through benign fine-tuning \citep{qi_fine-tuning_2023}.
+Moreover, even methods designed specifically for unlearning have been found to be easily reversible through fine-tuning attacks and other adversarial methods \citep{lucki_adversarial_2025,lynch_eight_2024,deeb_unlearning_2024}.

 In this work, we identify the fundamental cause of unlearning failure: \emph{naive unlearning disrupts general representations shared between harmful and benign capabilities} (see Section~\ref{sec:general_disruption}).
-Then, during fine-tuning attacks, these broken representations can be identified and fixed because they are also present in the attacker's training data.
-We saw that unlearning becomes vulnerable to attacks as soon as it causes even 0.1\% general performance degradation.
+Therefore, during fine-tuning attacks, these broken representations can be identified and repaired because they are also present in the attacker's training data.
+As evidence, we observe that unlearning becomes vulnerable to attacks as soon as it induces even 0.1\% general performance degradation (Section~\ref{sec:disruption_leads_to_unrobustness}).
+This explains the near-zero robustness observed e.g. by \cite{deeb_unlearning_2024} when allowing for much higher performance degradation.

-Figure~\ref{fig:main} presents the CIR technique, which before calculating unlearning updates first removes the general representations from activations and module output gradients.\footnote{Disambiguation: By "gradients" we always mean the \emph{module output gradients}, ones that flow into modules during backpropagation before weight updates are computed.
-For the final per-weight gradients, we always use the term "update".} We pair it with a representation engineering loss.
-But since knowledge is mainly stored in MLPs \citep{nanda2023factfinding}, instead of breaking residual stream activations as in \citet{zou_improving_2024}, we propose the \emph{MLP breaking loss}, which breaks MLP outputs \emph{before} they are added to the residual stream.
-This works 40\% better.
+To address this issue, we propose a novel technique called \textit{Collapse of Irrelevant Representations (CIR)}.
+Figure~\ref{fig:main} presents the CIR technique, which removes the general representations from activations and module-output gradients before calculating unlearning updates.\footnote{Note: By ``gradients" we always mean the \emph{module-output gradients} that flow into modules during backpropagation before weight updates are computed.
+For the final per-weight gradients, we always use the term ``update".} We pair it with a representation engineering loss \citep{zou_improving_2024}, which aims to make internal representations orthogonal to the original representations.
+Prior work targeted representations in the residual stream, but since LLM knowledge is mainly stored in MLP modules \citep{nanda2023factfinding}, we propose the \emph{MLP breaking loss} that instead directly targets MLP outputs \emph{before} they are added to the residual stream, which improves unlearning selectivity by 40\%.